lckpig/LCKPIG-practical-dev-handbook/typescript/basic-types/any-type.md

 let variableUnknown: unknown = "I am also a string";

-// With 'any', we can operate directly (unsafe) console.log(variableAny.toUpperCase()); // OK at compile time, but could fail if not a string
+// With 'any', we can operate directly (unsafe) console.log(variableAny.toUpperCase()); // OK at compile time, but could fail if it weren't a string
 // variableAny = 10;
 // console.log(variableAny.toUpperCase()); // RUNTIME ERROR!

-// With 'unknown', the compiler forces us to check the type
+// With 'unknown', the compiler forces us to verify the type
 // console.log(variableUnknown.toUpperCase()); // Compilation ERROR: Object is of type 'unknown'.

-// Mandatory check to use 'unknown' if (typeof variableUnknown === 'string') {
+// Mandatory verification to use 'unknown' if (typeof variableUnknown === 'string') {
   // Inside this block, TypeScript "knows" that variableUnknown is a string console.log(variableUnknown.toUpperCase()); // OK